Visiting card: History

 The visiting card is no longer the universal feature of upper-middle-class and upper-class life that it once was in Europe and North America.
 Much more common is the business card, in which contact details, including address and telephone number, are essential.
-This has led to the inclusion of such details even on modern domestic visiting cards: Debrett's New Etiquette in 2007 endorsed the inclusion of private and club addresses (at the bottom left and right respectively) but states the inclusion of a telephone or fax number would be "a solecism".
+This has led to the inclusion of such details even on modern domestic visiting cards: Debrett's New Etiquette in 2007 endorsed the inclusion of private and club addresses (at the bottom left and right respectively) but states the inclusion of a telephone or fax number would be "a solecism" (blunder).

 According to Debrett's Handbook in 2016, a gentleman's card would traditionally give his title, rank, private or service address (bottom left), and club (bottom right) in addition to his name.
 Titles of peers are given with no prefix (e.g. simply "Duke of Wellington"), courtesy titles are similarly given as "Lord John Smith", etc., but "Hon" (for "the Honourable") are not used (Mr, Ms, etc. being used instead).
 Those without titles of nobility or courtesy titles may use ecclesiastical titles, military ranks, "Professor" or "Dr", or Mr, Ms, etc. For archbishops, bishops, deans, and archdeacons, the territorial title is used (e.g. "The Bishop of London").
 Men may use their forenames or initials, while a married or widowed woman may either use her husband's name (the traditional usage) or her own.
 The only post-nominal letters used are those indicating membership of the armed forces (e.g. "Captain J. Smith, RN").
 The Social Card, which is a modern version of the visiting card, features a person's name, mobile phone number, and email address, with an optional residential address rarely included; family social cards include the names of parents and children.

+For dating

+As of 2010, business-style cards called calling cards are also used by some people for dating.
+These cards typically have the bearer's name, their contact information, and may also feature a humorous quote or piece of information about the individual.